JosepLleal/PsychoGames/README.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/GcoOZxjrLdk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Controls:
-Arrows: Move Player
+Arrows: Move Player (Up, Down, Right or Left)

-Space: Shoot
+Space: Shoot (With both the spaceship and the tentacles)

-F1: Show/Hide Colliders
+F1: Show/Hide Colliders (Also called hitbox, colours depen on the type of the collider)

-F2: Instantly Win
+F2: Instantly Win (Go directly to the Stage Clear screen)

-F3: Instantly Lose
+F3: Instantly Lose (Suicide and Game Over, back to main screen)

-F5: Enable/Disable God Mode
+F5: Enable/Disable God Mode (While in God Mode your collider will be disabled so you can't die)

-ESC: Close Game
+ESC: Close Game (Finish the execution of the program, similar to Alt+F4)

 # PsychoGames Members: